cc4s/cc4s/README.md

 - if you intent to update the master, create a branch from the master.
   In case anything goes wrong the damage is controlled
-- update the dependency at the top level of the cc4s directory structure: by editing the `Libraries.mk` file and replacing the commit hash by the new commit hash in the dependency's repository.
+- update the dependency at the top level of the cc4s directory structure: by editing the `Cc4s.mk` file and replacing the commit hash by the new commit hash in the dependency's repository.
 - build the dependency for all configurations supported as described above.
 - build `cc4s` for all configurations supported